The City Cat and the Country Cat

 Click the link and read the short, short story.
 There’s a picture of Snaps, the Country Cat, too!

 The story is going to be a part of the fourth book, Miss Missy’s School’s Out for the Summer.
-In this book, Bobby (who is Marica and John’s grandson) and his cat, Rex travel to Farther Along Farm for a visit.
-It will be Rex’s first time on the farm, so he’ll see and hear and do all sorts of new things.
+In this book, Bobby (who is Marica and John’s grandson) and his cat, Rex, travel to Farther Along Farm in Mississippi for a visit.
+It will be Rex’s first time on the farm, so he’ll see, hear, and do all sorts of new things.
 A lot of those things may be pretty scary to him, but not to the Country Cat, Snaps.

 Does this sound familiar?
 It’s not too different from Aesop’s Fable, The City Mouse and the Country Mouse.
 It’s not going to be exactly the same in the Miss Missy’s School book, though.
-Snaps is too old to travel to the city like the country mouse does after she’s visited by the city mouse.
-And besides, Snaps already has been to a city when she lived with Caroline.
 But this little story and the relationship between Rex and Snaps was inspired by Aesop’s Fable.

 “An eccentric country physician with a bent for natural history and a great love of pets, who finally decides to give up his human practice for the more difficult, more sincere, and, for him, more attractive therapy of the animal kingdom.”